 Dress for Health and Safety

 Part of staying safe is dressing right – appropriate clothing keeps you safe from insects as well as culturally respectful.
-Think neutral colored clothing – khakis and tans in light airy fabrics that you can layer depending on the weather, and of course a long-sleeved button up shirt for cover from sun and chill.
+Think neutral-colored clothing – khakis and tans in light airy fabrics that you can layer depending on the weather, and of course, a long-sleeved button-up shirt for cover from sun and chill.
 Avoid bright colors and whites, not only because they’re hard to keep clean but also because they’re more likely to scare off the animals.
-For a woman travelling into a Muslim country, it’s a good idea to have a long skirt to wear in town as well as long pants for the field.
+For a woman traveling into a Muslim country, it’s a good idea to have a long skirt to wear in town as well as long pants for the field.
 Remember: you are closer to the equator – more exposed to the sun’s rays.
 When you think of the hot weather closer to the equator, you might be tempted to think sneakers – but if you’re really going out into the field, you will want good hiking boots that also protect your feet from insects and potential snakes.